Saupatil07/Hyena-Neural-Operator/README.md

 <img src="./images/hyena lowpoly(1).jpg" width="500px"></img>
 </p>

-## Datasets for 1D Burgers/2D Navier-Stokes
+## Datasets for 1D Diffusion-Reaction/2D Navier-Stokes

-The dataset for 1D Burgers (Burgers_R10.zip) can be downloaded from [dataset link](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-) .</br>
+The dataset for 1D Diffusion-Reaction can be downloaded from [dataset link](https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2986) .</br>
 We provide our processed dataset for 2D Navier-Stokes (in .npy format) at [dataset link](https://drive.google.com/drive/folders/1z-0V6NSl2STzrSA6QkzYWOGHSTgiOSYq?usp=sharing) .</br>
 The dataset for these problems are under the courtesy of [FNO](https://github.com/zongyi-li/fourier_neural_operator).